 - The overnight chill in the fridge is crucial so the dessert has time to set and the layers can meld.
 Be sure to plan for this time before starting your cake.

 The recipe is below, and for more no-bake desserts take a look at these:

 >> Have you tried this icebox cake?
 Leave a comment below!

 - 1 pound fresh strawberries, washed & allowed to dry

 - 5.3 ounces plain Greek yogurt

 - 9 sheets graham crackers (typical boxes of graham crackers have 2 pre-wrapped packages with 9 crackers in each.)

-Have ready an 8-cup loaf pan (mine is 5.25" x 9" x 2.75".)
+- Have ready an 8-cup loaf pan (mine is 5.25-inch x 9-inch x 2.75-inch.)
 Place a mixing bowl and beater into the freezer, to chill them for whipping cream.

-As the cream begins to thicken, add in the superfine sugar.
-Beat the mixture until it has thickened and holds loose peaks.
-Depending on the speed you use, expect this to take between 10 to 14 minutes.
+- As the cream begins to thicken after about 2 minutes add in the confectioner's sugar.
+Beat the mixture until it has thickened and holds loose peaks - depending on the speed you use, expect this to take an additional 3-5 minutes.
 (Warm weather may also make the whipping process take a little longer.)

 - Once the whipped cream is finished, fold in the plain Greek yogurt.